RegistryAccord/registryaccord-docs/README.md

 ### Overview

-This site serves as the public home for the RegistryAccord project. [cite\_start]It hosts our litepaper, architectural decision records (ADRs), and other key project documents [cite: 122-123, 734-735].
+This site serves as the public home for the RegistryAccord project.
+It hosts our litepaper, architectural decision records (ADRs), and other key project documents.

-[cite\_start]The site is built using **Nextra**, a documentation generator built on top of Next.js and React[cite: 255, 478, 517].
+The site is built using **Nextra**, a documentation generator built on top of Next.js and React.

 ### Running the Site Locally